albertosantini/node-rio/README.markdown

 -------------

 It is an helper method to call `evaluate`, adding to the buffer string, the call of the entry point.
 Options are the same as for `evaluate`.
+If buffer is `null`, it is called only the entry point.

 shutdown(options)
 -----------------